Duggineniakhil/Vendor-Raise/README.md

 It was hard to show real interaction between vendors and lenders without backend or real data.

+## Future Improvements

+- Add backend using Node.js and MongoDB for real login and data storage.
+- Create real-time chat between vendors and lenders.
+- Add filtering/search functionality for location, loan type, amount.
+- Secure user authentication with OTP/email verification.
+- Use AI to match vendors with best-fit lenders.

 **Team Info**

 Team Name: Vendor Raise